davidsouza/awesome-flash-briefings/README.md

 - [Technology News](#technology-news)
 - [Weather](#weather)

+## Business and Finance

+- [CNBC Markets Now](https://www.amazon.com/NBCUniversal-CNBC-Markets-Now/dp/B077BLZNN2/) - CNBC Markets Now provides a look at the days market moves with commentary and analysis from Michael Santoli, CNBC Senior Markets Commentator.

+- [CNN Business](https://www.amazon.com/CNN-Interactive-Group-Inc-CNNMoney/dp/B0779GYS38/) - Catch up on the latest business news headlines from CNN Business every weekday.
+Tune in to “Before the Bell” at 7:30 am ET for chief business correspondent Christine Romans to set up your day.
+Catch “Markets Now” after the closing bell with CNN Business’s editor-at-large Richard Quest at 5:30 pm ET.
+Available on Amazon video and audio devices.

+- [Fox Business](https://www.amazon.com/Fox-News-Channel-Business/dp/B06XDTL3JT/) - Get the latest business news and top stories from Fox Business, now on Alexa.

 ## Crypto News

 - [Crypto Coin Minute](https://www.amazon.com/DES-Pro-Crypto-Coin-Minute/dp/B07N83XZCY/) - Your daily crypto coin flash briefing in one minute.
 We can hopefully provide a quick sound bite for your crypto information for the day.
 (Daily)

 ## General News

+- [ABC News Update](https://www.amazon.com/ABC-News-Radio-Update/dp/B072F3T752/) - From ABC News, this hourly audio newscast provides the latest headlines....updated every hour, 24 hours per day.
+The newscast runs two minutes.

+- [BBC World Service](https://www.amazon.com/TuneIn-BBC/dp/B01JHLI06S/) - The latest five minute news bulletin from BBC World Service.

+- [CBS Radio News Hourly Cast](https://www.amazon.com/CBS-Radio-News-Hourly-Cast/dp/B01L7IX7XK/) - A five-minute news summary of the biggest news impacting your world.

+- [CNN Flash Briefing](https://www.amazon.com/CNN-Interactive-Group-Inc-Briefing/dp/B01JHK4I0G/) - Follow the latest news and breaking news for U.S., world, weather, entertainment, politics and health from CNN within Alexa’s Flash Briefing.

 - [Fox News](https://www.amazon.com/Fox-News-Channel/dp/B01M5EIW2D/) - Get the latest news from FOX News now on Alexa.
 Stay up to date on the political landscape or listen to the latest celebrity gossip.
 FOX News keeps you in the know.
 (This flash briefing includes video on compatible devices).
 (Daily)

 - [NPR News Now](https://www.amazon.com/NPR-Hourly-News-Summary/dp/B01K07MU64/) - Five minutes of NPR news.
 (Hourly)

 - [POLITICO Playbook](https://www.amazon.com/POLITICO-Playbook/dp/B01KBAEXFG/) - POLITICO's must-read audio briefing on what's driving the day in Washington, featuring Playbook authors Anna Palmer and Jake Sherman.
 (Daily)

+- [Reuters News Briefing - US](https://www.amazon.com/Thomson-Reuters-TV-U-S/dp/B01N1MTU0I/) - Reuters News Briefing is your 5 minute news briefing from Reuters.
+Updated around the clock by editorial teams on four continents, Reuters taps into a network of 2,500 journalists reporting from 200 locations worldwide.
+Straight from the source and made to fit your day.

+- [Reuters News Briefing - World](https://www.amazon.com/Thomson-Reuters-TV-World/dp/B072JZHYJM/) - Reuters News Briefing is your 5 minute news briefing from Reuters.
+Updated around the clock by editorial teams on four continents, Reuters taps into a network of 2,500 journalists reporting from 200 locations worldwide.
+Straight from the source and made to fit your day.

+- [The New York Times](https://www.amazon.com/Daily-New-York-Times/dp/B01MY9B5BB/) - The news you need to know today from The New York Times.

 - [Wall Street Journal](https://www.amazon.com/Dow-Jones-Company-Inc-Journal/dp/B01NBC07Z2/) - Coverage you trust, insights you need.
 Here you will find the latest news, podcasts and market updates from The Wall Street Journal.
 (Daily)